emcuttsy/monoglot-anxiety/content/english/blog/real-language-stories-becoming-an-imperfect-language-learner.md

 <hr>

 _Heidi Lovejoy is a U.S. American living abroad with her husband and two children since 2017.
 She began learning languages at age 33 and quickly found herself feeling crushed under the pressure of perfectionism.
 Through a journey of personal healing and growth, Heidi changed her mindset and developed her own methods for mastering perfectionism in language learning.
-She shares her story and insights on her_ [_blog_](https://lovejoyandlanguages.com/) _and_ [_podcast_](http://www.lovejoyandlanguagespodcast.com/)_, both titled "Love, Joy, and Languages._"
+She shares her story and insights on her [blog](https://lovejoyandlanguages.com/) and [podcast](http://www.lovejoyandlanguagespodcast.com/), both titled "Love, Joy, and Languages."_

 _You can find her on Twitter at_ [@LoveJoy_Lang](www.twitter.com/LoveJoy_Lang)